cerebral/cerebral/packages/cerebral-forms/README.md

 # cerebral-forms
 Signals, actions and state factories to create forms

+## Install
+This is still alpha but to test the bleeding edge

+`npm install cerebral-forms@next --save`

 ## API
 Cerebral forms is basically a function that creates state needed to handle validation and an action factory for validating fields.
 It is simple in nature, but handles all the complexity that comes with forms.